zulip/zulip/templates/corporate/policies/rules.md

 as working with the Zulip Cloud service are required to follow these additional rules to protect our users:

-- Third-party clients must comply with global privacy laws, including GDPR and CCPA, in their processing of any user data, including telemetry and error-reporting data.
+- **Third-party clients must comply with global privacy laws**, including GDPR and CCPA, in their processing of any user data, including telemetry and error-reporting data.
-- Use security best practices to protect Zulip users who use your client.
+- **Use security best practices** to protect Zulip users who use your client.
 For example, if your client uses the Electron browser framework, you should implement the [Electron Security guidelines](https://www.electronjs.org/docs/latest/tutorial/security).
   Projects that are early in development and potentially not yet secure must be advertised as insecure and not intended for general use.
-- Do not sell data collected from Zulip users to third parties.
+- **Do not sell data** collected from Zulip users to third parties.
-- Do not sell third-party advertisements for display within a Zulip client.
+- **Do not sell third-party advertisements** for display within a Zulip client.

 If you have any questions about the Zulip Rules of Use or would like to report a violation, please contact us at [support@zulip.com](mailto:support@zulip.com).